How to Build Credit from Scratch: A Step-by-Step Guide for Young Adults

 1. Open a Starter Credit Card (The Smart Way)

-💡 Real Talk: I started with a secured card and treated it like a debit card — only spending what I could pay off in full each month.
-Within 6 months, I saw my score jump.
+Real Talk: I started with a secured card.
+I treated it like a debit card, only spending what I could pay off in full each month.
+Guess what?
+Within six months, my credit score jumped significantly!

 2. Become an Authorized User

-🛑 Just make sure they have good habits.
-If they miss payments, it could hurt your score too.
+Caution: Just make sure that this person practices good credit habits.
+If they miss payments or rack up debt, it could negatively impact your credit score too.

 3. Always Pay On Time (Seriously, Always)

-Payment history makes up 35% of your credit score.
-That’s huge.
+This one cannot be stressed enough.
+Your payment history makes up 35% of your credit score.
+That’s massive.

 4. Keep Your Credit Usage Low

-This one’s a game-changer.
-Try to use less than 30% of your credit limit — even better if you can keep it under 10%.
+This guideline is a game changer.
+Aim to use less than 30% of your credit limit; even better if you can keep it under 10%.

 5. Don’t Apply for Too Many Cards at Once

-Only apply for what you need, and give your credit time to grow before chasing more cards.
+Instead, focus on applying for what you truly need.
+Give your credit time to grow before chasing more cards.

 6. Monitor Your Credit for Free